The basics

 2) How is the character introduced?
 Is Samus Aran obviously female?

 The character is introduced as being a powerful, independent character.
 Character Samus Aran is not obviously female, the gender of characters is not noticeable, drawn out or apparent - this shows the gender of character as not being important.
+Analysis:

 The multiplayer feature acts as a unique selling point - enables this Metroid to differentiate itself from the previous editions in the franchise.